 If one of the reasons you’re interested in Payroll Mate is because it’s a desktop-based software, QuickBooks Desktop Payroll is an alternative you might want to look into.
-QuickBooks Desktop Payroll, as you can imagine, integrates directly with the QuickBooks Desktop accounting software.
-This payroll is offered in three different plans, Basic, Enhanced, or Assisted, with each plan including an increasing amount of service provided from QuickBooks.
+QuickBooks Desktop Payroll integrates directly with the QuickBooks Desktop accounting software.
+This payroll is offered in three different plans, Basic, Enhanced, or Assisted, with each plan including an increasing amount of service.

 Although there’s no doubt that QuickBooks Desktop is more expensive than Payroll Mate, the functionality might outweigh the cost, especially if you want features like free direct deposit, seamless accounting integration (even more so if you use QuickBooks for accounting), and more support for tax forms and filing.